RCK777-BALL/WorkPro3/frontend/README.md

 - `VITE_SOCKET_PATH` – WebSocket endpoint path.
 Defaults to `/socket.io`.
 - `CORS_ORIGIN` – Origin allowed when using the local API server.

+After updating `.env.local`, restart the development server to apply the changes.

 ### Offline mode

 If `VITE_WS_URL` is omitted or the browser goes offline, API requests made